 Addiction, like many other behavioral and mental health disorders, knows few limitations.
-Age is certainly no barrier when it comes to substance use as both young and older individuals suffer from addiction.
+Age is certainly no barrier when it comes to substance use; both young and older individuals suffer from addiction.
 Although substance use has been known to affect the lives of younger people, it is important to realize that elderly adults also suffer from this disorder.
 This means senior rehabilitation centers are unquestionably necessary.

 The truth of the matter is that everyone is different.
 So, substance dependence affects people in different ways.
 However, generally speaking, addiction impacts the elderly community differently than it affects younger individuals.